terramate-io/terramate/docs/dependency-management.md

 ![failure-mode-stack-a-fails](./graphs/failure-mode-stack-a-fails.svg)

-Given the same set of stacks/dependencies, lets assume that **stack-b** failed, on this case the final result is:
+Given the same set of stacks/dependencies, let's assume that **stack-b** failed, in this case the final result is:

 ![failure-mode-stack-b-fails](./graphs/failure-mode-stack-b-fails.svg)